Ponca Tribe of Indians of Oklahoma: Removal

 The US broke most of their treaty obligations to the Ponca.
 They gave land reserved for the Ponca to the Sioux in 1868, as part of the Great Sioux Reservation.
 The government relocated the Ponca to Indian Territory in 1877.

 The forced removal of the Ponca from their former reservation in South Dakota to Indian Territory (in Oklahoma) was unacceptably mismanaged.
 The U.S. government failed to work with tribal leaders, and did not accept any input from them.
 Among the repercussions to the Ponca tribe were that they arrived too late to plant crops, the government failed to provide them with adequate supplies, and their assigned location was plagued with malaria.
 An estimated 158 Ponca died the first year after relocation: almost a third of the entire tribe.
 Among them was the oldest son of Standing Bear, a Ponca chief.

 Standing Bear took his son's body back to Nebraska for burial in traditional lands.
 There he was arrested by the Army for having left the reservation, but he gained the sympathy of Brigadier General George Crook.
 With help from prominent attorneys working pro bono, Standing Bear filed a habeas corpus suit challenging his arrest.
 The US District Court judge's decision in Standing Bear v.
 Crook (1879) established the right of Indian people to exercise habeas corpus and their legal status as citizens under US law.

 White Eagle, a principal Ponca chief, settled on a 101000 acre reservation in what would later be organized as Kay and Noble counties in Oklahoma.
 He was pressured under the allotment act to lease much of the land to the 101 Ranch for pasture (and later, oil development).
 In the 1890s missionaries and government agents tried to make the Ponca abandon their traditional tribal dances and ways of life in an attempt to "Americanize" them.

-In 1892, under the Dawes Allotment Act, the US government registered the members of the tribe, and allocated individual plots of land to each household.
+In 1892, under the Dawes Allotment Act, the US government created rolls of tribal citizens and allocated individual plots of land to each household.
 This was intended to introduce them to fee ownership and subsistence farming, as well as extinguish Indian tribal land claims in Oklahoma prior to its becoming a state.
 The government declared the remaining reservation land as "surplus" and sold it to European-American settlers, who were able to use it productively.